Rajlaxmisingh/scaler/README.md

     ![WhatsApp Image 2024-04-04 at 03 12 38_ce4458f2](https://github.com/Rajlaxmisingh/scaler/assets/96018289/031a23eb-4a2a-416f-a279-274052f5e98a)

-  -No rides overlap eachother as we have total of 5 cars , each of its kind , we cannot afford overlaps between two rides of the same cabs
+  - No rides overlap eachother as we have total of 5 cars , each of its kind , we cannot afford overlaps between two rides of the same cabs

     ![image](https://github.com/Rajlaxmisingh/scaler/assets/96018289/9c429fd1-08d9-40c6-abef-0e841290e290)